yuhaodd/UNNC-F22-ABEE1025-Group20-/README.md

+# Group20 Crousework

+# Group Members:
+Yuhao Dai 20320171
+Fengrui Liu 20418135

-# group 20 crousework
+# Message:
-# members: yuhao dai 20320171 fengrui liu 20418135

-zhangzhiang is our tutor
-we will work hard at aed1
+Zhiang Zhang is our mudule convener and we will work hard at AED1.